-This mental health level 3 qualification aims to provide your employees with a thorough knowledge and understanding of mental health and well-being.
+This mental health level 3 qualification aims to provide you with a thorough knowledge and understanding of mental health and well-being.

-It will equip your employees with the skills needed to provide the required support for individuals living with mental ill health.
-This course is ideal for employees who are interested in mental health, either for their personal life, or professional development.
+It will equip you with the skills needed to provide the required support for individuals living with mental ill health.
+This course is ideal for anyone who is interested in mental health, either for their personal life, or professional development.

 Unit 1: Understanding the context of mental health and well-being